-- Governing body visits to the school. - Senior Leadership Team discussion sessions with children and staff. - Staff Safeguarding questionnaires. - Staff Forum responses. - Pupil questionnaires. - Frequent scrutiny of attendance data. - Regular analysis of a range of risk assessments. - Regular analysis of appropriate provision for the fulfilment of other safeguarding responsibilities relevant to FSM (e.g. sufficient account must be taken of the nature, age range and other significant features of the school, such as historical issues, in the provisions made for safeguarding). - Frequent scrutiny of governing body meeting minutes. - Logs of bullying and/or racist behaviour incidents are reviewed regularly by the Senior Leadership Team. - Regular review of parental concerns and parental questionnaires. - Regular review of the use of pupil-specific common rooms.
+- Governance visits to the school. - Senior Leadership Team discussion sessions with children and staff. - Staff Safeguarding questionnaires. - Staff Forum responses. - Pupil questionnaires. - Frequent scrutiny of attendance data. - Regular analysis of a range of risk assessments. - Regular analysis of appropriate provision for the fulfilment of other safeguarding responsibilities relevant to FSM (e.g. sufficient account must be taken of the nature, age range and other significant features of the school, such as historical issues, in the provisions made for safeguarding). - Frequent scrutiny of governing body meeting minutes. - Logs of bullying and/or racist behaviour incidents are reviewed regularly by the Senior Leadership Team. - Regular review of parental concerns and parental questionnaires. - Regular review of the use of pupil-specific common rooms.

-Child protection/safeguarding policy Addendum in light of Covid 19, the closure and subsequent phased and full reopening of schools.
+Child protection/safeguarding policy Addendum in light of Covid-19, the closure and subsequent phased and full reopening of schools and then return to school in September 2021.